 The microelectronics research focuses on the development of comprehensive and simplified models for the simulation, design and control of plasma reactors, rapid thermal processing systems, chemical vapor deposition reactors and crystal growth processes.
 In the intelligent systems area, studies are directed toward the development, application, and integration of knowledge-based and neural reasoning techniques into data analysis and decision support systems.
 Finally, research also focuses on computational modeling and simulation of complex biological systems, and dynamics and control of fluid flows for drag reduction in aerospace vehicles.

 The above research activities are supported from a variety of governmental and industrial sources.
 Research assistantships are available from various sources including NSF, ONR NASA, EPRI, PRF AND AFOSR.
 Industrial internships, from a three to six month period, from engineering companies as well as internships at US Air Force research labs are available.

-In addition to books and numerous publications in high-quality journals, the research activities of the UCLA group have been recognized with three Ted Peterson awards from the Computing and Systems Technology division of the AIChE, the O. Hugo Schuck award from the American Automatic Control Council, NSF and ONR Young Investigator awards, and the consistent placement of doctoral graduates in faculty positions in highly-ranked chemical engineering departments in the United States and abroad.
-UCLA's group is widely regarded today as one of the leading Process Systems Engineering groups in the world.
+In addition to books and numerous publications in high-quality journals, the research activities of the UCLA group have been recognized by numerous national and international awards, and the consistent placement of doctoral graduates in faculty positions in highly-ranked chemical engineering departments in the United States and abroad.
+UCLA’s group is widely regarded today as one of the leading Process Systems Engineering groups in the world.